 Gamera, Charybdis, Scylla

 Founded in 2001, we went to RoboSub for the first time in July, 2001 at Disney World with Gamera, our first AUV.
 After three competitions with Gamera, we unveiled Charybdis, our second AUV.
 Another three competitions, and our third AUV, Scylla, arrived on the scene.
-Then, our club transitioned into doing projects for a few years before steering back to working on RoboSub in 2014.
+We placed high almost every year.
+After the 2007 competition, our club transitioned into doing projects for a few years before steering back to working on RoboSub in 2014.

 Experience a blast from the past!